Protecting coherence from the environment via Stark many-body localization in a Quantum-Dot Simulator: Conclusions and discussion

 Accessible and scalable quantum coherence can function as the basis of a quantum computer (qubits).
 In semiconductor set-ups, a major limiting factor for scalability is charge noise coming from the many-body interactions and phonon interactions which is the case we studied \cite{Germanium}.
 In this manuscript, we propose a novel way to protect quantum coherence in semiconductor structures, considering a one-dimensional model of a strongly interacting system that has been realized in semiconductor QD array set-up \cite{Hensgens2017, Mills2019, Sigillito_PhysRevApplied2019, Qiao_PhysRevX_2020, Qiao2021}.

-We show both analytically and numerically that a strong external magnetic field induces Stark many-body localization even in presence of a local phonon bath that is a realistic source of dissipation.
-We identify a super-extensive number of spatially localized finite-frequency excitations in the system (dynamical $\ell-$bits).
+We show analytically and numerically that a strong external magnetic field induces Stark many-body localization even in the presence of a local phonon bath that is a realistic source of dissipation.
+We identify a super-extensive number of spatially localized finite-frequency excitations in the system (dynamical $\ell-$bits). {The super-extensivity appears in the following way.
+Any product of neighboring 4 (per site) dynamical $\ell$-bits $A_{k_1}(j)A_{k_2}(j+x_1)A_{k_3}(j+x_2) \ldots$ is another dynamical $\ell$-bit that is linearly independent from the original dynamical $\ell$-bits $A_{k}(j)$.
+There is a super-extensive number of such dynamical $\ell$-bits.}

 The time scale for which the dynamical $\ell-$bits survive exhibits an exponential dependence on the strength of the tilt field ($t^{*} \propto e^{W}$).
 This implies a persistent oscillation in the auto-correlations functions at any temperature, and we numerically show this for the maximally mixed state.
 For small system sizes that are numerically accessible, we find an additional frequency in the dynamics that our analytical theory can't explain.
 We conjecture that this is due to the phonon bath inducing the dynamical $\ell-$bits to slightly spread in space.

 Crucially, in the $\ell-$bit (conservation law) basis of the system, the dynamical $\ell-$bit excitations are off-diagonal and hence have the potential to store quantum information as logical qubits.
 The dynamical $\ell-$bits are fully protected both from the many-body electron-electron interactions and the phonons coming from the quantum point contacts.
 In this sense, they provide a possible route to preserve quantum coherence in experimentally achievable mesoscopic semiconductor QD array set-up \cite{Heinrich2021, vandyke2020protecting, Petta_Science, Santos2020}.
 As the dynamical $\ell-$bits have overlap in space and are present throughout the system they, in a sense, extend standard notions of noiseless subsystems \cite{noiseless1,noiseless2,noiseless3} because there is no well-defined separation between the system and bath.